jonghall/ibmcloud-terraform-vpc/docs/terraform.md

     - [cis.tf](../cis.tf) defines the Global Load Balancer, Listeners, and Pools and registers the URL
     - [vpn.tf](../vpn.tf) defines the VPN connections from on-prem to the VPC
     - [provider.tf](../provider.tf) defines the provider required variables
-    - [output.tf](../output.tf) defines what information is displayed upon completion
+    - [output.tf](../output.tf) defines what information is displayed upon completion of plan

 9. Issue the following Terraform commands to execute the plan